elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

     1. Even the web fonts and analytics code on your front-page?
 1. Do you have a DPO?
     1. Is this an internal employee or outsourced?
+1. Can you show us your Data Processing Agreement (DPA)?
 1. [HIPAA only] Are you familiar with [Business Associate Agreements](https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html)?
     1. Are you ready to sign one with us?